Health and Wellbeing

 We can all get caught up in our daily lives, our thoughts working on autopilot, our mind focussing on the next task before finishing the current one.

-With no special equipment required, mindfulness is a useful toolmindfulness is a useful tool that we can apply to help us to manage those particularly stressful situations.
+With no special equipment required, mindfulness is a useful tool that we can apply to help us to manage those particularly stressful situations.

 Many people who now practice mindfulness struggled when they started out, with thoughts and worries flooding their minds.
 As with many things in life, practice makes perfect and the great thing about mindfulness is that you can do it anywhere, such as on your daily commute or while you’re working out in the gym.